Santo-G/My-Aedes-Quiz/README.md

 ## Project description
 Android Java app that shows 4 questions and records the scores obtained with correct answers.
-The app consists of 2 fragment:
+The app consists of 2 fragments:
 - Main fragment
 - Request/response fragment

-### Main fragment requirements
+### - Main fragment requirements
 - App logo
 - Start button

-### Request/response fragment requirements
+### - Request/response fragment requirements
-- Page header containing page number and actual total score
+- Page header with page number and updated total score
 - Card containing an image and a related question
 - If player gives the wrong answer the correct answer is shown in a toast message and total score doesn't change
 - If player gives the correct answer 5 points are added to the total score count